Our School Day

 There is a breaktime which is used for physical activity, including the Daily Mile.
 This is taken when it fits with learning within each class.

-This session is used for assemblies which take place either in classrooms or the hall.
+This session is used for Collective Worship which takes place either in classrooms or the hall.

 Children are seen out to their parents and carers on the bottom playground.